HISTORY OF BRIGGS

 - Patrick R. Bollman, 1996-Present

-At Briggs Elementary School student learning will take place in a safe, collaborative learning environment.
+At Briggs Elementary School, student learning takes place in a safe, collaborative learning environment.